microsoft/powercat-business-approvals-kit/docs/learning/instructor-guide/getting-started.md

 ### Setup for scale

 Setup for a class of 20+ students could take up to 20 minutes for each user environment.
 Using an Power Platform Hosted Machine, you can automate a setup of machines without the need to have an active PC connected to the Internet.

-You can tse the [Power Platform Setup](./power-platform.md) for the steps to use a Power Platform hosted Cloud PC to assist with the steup process.
+You can the the [Power Platform Setup](../../../Workshop/docs/power-platform.md) for the steps to use a Power Platform hosted Cloud PC to assist with the steup process.

 ## Next